 Check this out.
 Compare these two dresses.
 Here is a white frilly dress for $50.
 Now here is a similar, white frilly “wedding” dress…for $5,000!
 Which one is the more practical to purchase?
 It’s just a dress to be worn only one time.
 Now what about the rings?
 An engagement and wedding ring are merely symbols of the couple’s union and betrothal.
 So these guys will spend thousands of dollars (which they don’t even have sometimes) on a stupid ring, when they could get one for a few dollars that would serve the same purpose as one that cost $40,000.
 They think that the more the man spends on his bride is an indication of how much he loves her, you see, when they should be using that money to live on.
 In fact, some newlyweds don’t even have their own place in which to live, but he’s just spent all that money on a damned ring!

 Oh!
 And get this.
 Some betrothed women are now taking “selfies” of their ringed hands and posting them on the social networks.
 But some complain that they don’t like the way their hand looks in the picture.
 So there is now a procedure that a plastic surgeon can do to make the hand more attractive in some way.
 Now my question is this.
 Who is so vain or so financially-irresponsible to spend $1200 to make their hand look good enough to show off their ring to perfect strangers?!
 How frivolous is that?
 I have heard of people spending as much as that on just the cake.
-For her first marriage, my practical-minded, frugal sister, Debbie, made her own wedding dress and cake!
-She loves to sew and bake, so why not?
+For those who like to sew and bake, why don’t they make their own dress and cake?
+(Hey, I rhymed!)

 An acquaintance of mine once hired me to sing a couple of songs for his female friend’s wedding reception.
 This was his gift to her.
 Hal covered my travel expenses–the wedding was out on Long Island–and paid me well besides.
 It was a big catered affair with hundreds of guests in attendance.
 When I saw Hal about a year later, I asked him about his friend and how she and her husband were doing.
 He told me, “Oh, that’s already over with.
 They didn’t even last a year.”
 My goodness, they didn’t even give it a chance, did they?
 So, all that money that was spent for a one day event, for nothing.
 This sort of thing happens all the time.